 - 4.1 The Aldridge Foundation expects that all employees, trustees, consultants and others associated with the Aldridge Foundation will adhere to the Safeguarding Procedures. - 4.2 The Aldridge Foundation has a designated lead for safeguarding young people and a lead trustee/board member for safeguarding.
 All staff will be made aware that concerns should be reported to the named person.
 All staff will be made aware of whom to report concerns to in the absence of the named person. - 4.3 The Aldridge Foundation will take seriously any allegation made by a young person.
 If any employee, trustee, consultant or other associated with the Aldridge Foundation has a concern relating to the safeguarding of young people, they should raise it with the designated safeguarding lead (DSL) as soon as possible and must not investigate concerns themselves.
-If the concerns relate to the designated safeguarding lead, they should be raised with the lead trustee/board member. - 4.4 A written notification will be given to the named person using the reporting proforma provided at the end of this policy and reported to the designated lead. - 4.5 Every school that the Aldridge Foundation works with will also have their own safeguarding policies and designated safeguarding lead. - 4.6 The Aldridge Foundation will seek to keep young people safe by valuing, listening to and respecting them. - 4.7 All Aldridge Foundation staff will be subject to a DBS check and two references as part of the recruitment process.
-One reference must be from current employer and additionally employment gaps exceeding 3 months must be explained.
-DBS certificates will be renewed every three years.
+If the concerns relate to the designated safeguarding lead, they should be raised with the lead trustee/board member. - 4.4 A written notification will be given to the named person using the reporting proforma provided at the end of this policy and reported to the designated lead. - 4.5 Every school that the Aldridge Foundation works with will also have their own safeguarding policies and designated safeguarding lead. - 4.6 The Aldridge Foundation will seek to keep young people safe by valuing, listening to and respecting them. - 4.7 All Aldridge Foundation staff will be subject to a DBS and two references as part of the recruitment process.
+DBS certificates will be renewed every three years. - 4.8 All staff receive the policy as part of their induction within the first week of joining the organisation.
+No staff member will have contact with young people or children until after their induction and once a DBS check has been completed. - 4.9 The designated safeguarding lead receives detailed safeguarding training and specific training on their role as DSL and will undertake training to refresh their knowledge at least every two years, or sooner if there are significant changes to legislation or best practice guidance. - 4.10 The DSL will ensure all staff are aware of and understand any significant changes to legislation and guidance when published and will organise training as required. - 4.11 All executive staff who may come in to contact with students are stepped through the policy as and when there are updates. - 4.12 The CEO and all Foundation staff are always accompanied by appropriately safeguarding trained school staff at all times

-- 4.8 All staff receive the policy as part of their induction within the first week of joining the organisation.
-No staff member will have contact with young people or children until after their induction and once a DBS check has been completed. - 4.9 The designated safeguarding lead receives detailed safeguarding training and specific training on their role as DSL and will undertake training to refresh their knowledge at least every two years, or sooner if there are significant changes to legislation or best practice guidance. - 4.10 The DSL will ensure all staff are aware of and understand any significant changes to legislation and guidance when published and will organise training as required. - 4.11 All executive staff who may come in to contact with students are stepped through the policy as and when there are updates. - 4.12 When visiting a school, the CEO and all Foundation staff will usually be accompanied by appropriately safeguarding trained school staff. - 4.13 This policy will be reviewed by the Board of Trustees annually and when there is a significant change in legislation or best practice.
+4.13 This policy will be reviewed by the Board of Trustees annually and when there is a significant change in legislation or best practice.